Flags - Etiquette and Information

 Therefore if you choose to fly your burgee at the starboard spreader, you will have a dilemma in ‘foreign waters'.

-This could be obviated by reeving a second flag halyard to the starboard spreader, but is not strictly following flag etiquette.
+This could be prevented by reeving a second flag halyard to the starboard spreader but it is not strictly following flag etiquette.

 Land Flag Etiquette

-The Union flag, the Welsh Dragon and the Crosses of St Andrew, St George and St Patrick are primarily land flags and should not be flown at sea by cruising yachtsmen.
+The Union flag, the Welsh Dragon and the Crosses of St Andrew, St George and St Patrick are primarily land flags and should not be flown at sea by cruising yachts.

 Dressing Ship